 “When you’re shooting with long lenses, even if you’re shooting a close-up, you feel the air, the distance between the camera and the subject.”—Emmanuel Lubezki

-A 2X extender doubles the focal length of the lens but there’s no free lunch.
+A 2X extender doubles the (apparent) focal length of a lens but there’s no free lunch.
 It also gobbles up light to the tune of two f/stops.
-That’s not a bad trade but if you put it on a slower lens it can cause focusing problems.
-That’s because many AF systems require a maximum lens aperture of f/8 or less in order to function effectively.
+This does not necessarily halve the resolution of a digital or film image.
+This is not necessarily a bad trade but if you put it on a slower—smaller aperture—lens it can cause focusing problems.
+That’s because many camera’s autofocus systems require a lens aperture of f/8 or less in order to function effectively.
 So do the math before attaching a 2X extender to a smaller aperture zoom lens and be sure to read your camera manual, as painful as that may be for some of us.

-There are times when you don’t need a 2x lens conversion and other times when you just can’t afford the two stops of light loss.
-That’s when you may need something like a 1.4x teleconverter that turns a 300mm lens into 420mm but only decreases the maximum lens aperture by one f/stop.
-Having two teleconverters in your camera bags triples the number of focal lengths available and the prices ($399 for Sigma 2X models) for these devices represent an optical bargain.
+There may be times when you don’t need a 2x lens conversion and other times when you just can’t afford the two stops of light loss.
+That’s when you may prefer to use a 1.4x teleconverter that will turn a 300mm lens into 420mm but only decreases the maximum lens aperture by one f/stop.
+Tip: Having two teleconverters in your camera bags triples the number of focal lengths that you have available and the prices ($399 for Sigma 2X models) for these devices, depending on your financial frame of reference, may represent an optical bargain.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea or maybe a cup of hot chocolate ($2.50), click here.
 And if you do, thanks so much.